The Importance of Temperature Control in Plastic Injection Molding

 Material Melting Point

 These factors and others, including mold heating-cooling channels and the coolant type, are essential considerations for a quality plastic part.
 The custom injection molding professionals at Retlaw Industries are available to tell you more about the process conditions in which they make their molded plastic parts.

 Both the temperature of the mold and the temperature of the melted plastic material have significant effect on how the finished product will turn out.
 Each type of plastic being used in injection molding manufacturing has a different melting point and optimal injection temperature as it passes through the nozzle into the sprue.
 This needs to be carefully monitored during the process, and can change as the material works its way through the process.
 Some of the recommended injection temperatures for commonly used plastics include:

 The temperature in which each kind of plastic is injected can impact the part’s performance when finished.
 For example, the polymer ABS injected at 185° F will have a different end result than ABS injected at around 500° F.

 In addition to the temperature calculations of the melted plastic, the mold cavity it’s being poured into needs to be much cooler than the melted material.
-The temperature of the plastic mold will depend on how quickly you want the melted plastic to solidify, with optimal uniform freezing rate.
+The temperature of the plastic mold will depend on how quickly you want the melted plastic to solidify, with an optimal uniform freezing rate.
 The ideal mold temperature allows the polymer to crystallize in proper time without causing it to freeze prematurely.

 Water is commonly used as a coolant, but other specialized fluids can be used to help cool down melted plastic as well.
 Lining the mold with copper-beryllium inserts can also be used as alternatives to help cool the molded part efficiently – the inserts are particularly useful in absorbing thermal energy when cooling the melted plastic and reducing cycle times.